ci-compass/cicf/week02-python-and-jupyter/README.md

 You should have learned enough about working with Jupyter notebooks.
 Open [2-quick-python-tour.ipynb](./2-quick-python-tour.ipynb) and work through the text and code to learn juuust enough Python to get you started.

-You can also create new code cells in this notebook, and write some code in those cells, and try running them.
+You can also try creating new code (and text) cells there, and run them.

 This is a line of code: